-We've constructed our three pillar approach to taking back the web, but what is the link between all three that will allow them to function as one, coherent foundation for a more equitably connected society?
-The answer harks all the way back to the play of pattern: humility.How does this fit into Kernel?¶
+We've constructed our three pillars to support us in taking back the web, but what is the link that will allow all three of them to function as one, coherent foundation for a more equitably connected society?
+The answer harks all the way back to our discussion of the play of pattern: humility.How does this fit into Kernel?¶

-"It is my profound belief that there is only one way to achieve this: we must divest ourselves of our egotistical anthropocentrism, our habit of seeing ourselves as masters of the universe who can do whatever occurs to us.
+"It is my profound belief that there is only one way [for our conscience to catch up to our reason]: we must divest ourselves of our egotistical anthropocentrism, our habit of seeing ourselves as masters of the universe who can do whatever occurs to us.
 We must discover a new respect for what transcends us."

 What does transcend us?
 If we play with this pattern of words, one potential answer is that what transcends us is our foundation and root.
-It is in our common ground where I can discover that which is beyond 'me'; that which is shared with and by all.
-The word "humility" comes to us from the Latin humilis, meaning 'on the ground' and humus, meaning 'earth'.
+It is in our common ground that one can discover what is beyond 'me'; that which is shared with and by all.
+The word "humility" - just as “humanity” - comes to us from the Latin humilis, meaning 'on the ground' and humus, meaning 'earth'.
 In particular, it is the top layer of earth in which living matter decays, producing the nutrients to birth new life; the rich layer of soil and compost from which the forest regenerates itself.

-Humility is the ground of reverence, because it means to see others as no different from yourself.
-We all share the same soil; we are all nourished and sustained by what is held in common.
-In dying to my ego, I come to know that the source of life in me is one and the same as the source of life in every other human, and every other being.
-Living this, I do not seek the superficial humility of making myself seem small and lowly: I participate whole-heartedly in this singular life, branching up and out to hold more light so that I can cycle more nutrients through our shared roots.Brief¶
+Humility is the ground of reverence, because it means to see others as uniquely themselves and yet no different from you.
+We all share the same soil; we are all nourished and sustained by what we hold in common.
+In weighing the ego against that which transcends it, one comes to know that the source of life is the same in all beings.
+Living this, one does not seek the superficial humility of seeming small and lowly: one participates whole-heartedly in this singular life, branching up and out to hold more light so that one can cycle more nutrients through our shared roots.Brief¶

 "The world is now enmeshed in webs of telecommunication networks consisting of millions of tiny threads, or capillaries, that not only transmit information of all kinds at lightning speed, but also convey integrated models of social, political and economic behavior.
 They are conduits for legal norms, as well as for billions and billions of dollars crisscrossing the world while remaining invisible even to those who deal directly with them."